zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 -Q consensus_pilon.fasta \
 --png
 ```
-The output of Pilon is ```consensus_pilon_illumina.png```, a .png format graph.
+The output of Mummerplot is ```consensus_pilon_illumina.png``` in this specific example, a .png format graph.
 All the graphs generated are shown below.
 Detail descriptions are in our final paper.

 ![Alignment Graph 1](Figures/Figure-2.png)

 ![Alignment Graph 2](Figures/Figure-3.png)

+### 4.4 Cumulative Distribution Function (CDF)

 # IV.
 Conclusion